unclecode/crawl4ai/README.md

 ## New in 0.3.743 ✨

-🚀 **Improved ManagedBrowser Configuration**: Dynamic host and port support for more flexible browser management.
+- 🚀 **Improved ManagedBrowser Configuration**: Dynamic host and port support for more flexible browser management.
-📝 **Enhanced Markdown Generation**: New generator class for better formatting and customization.
+- 📝 **Enhanced Markdown Generation**: New generator class for better formatting and customization.
-⚡ **Fast HTML Formatting**: Significantly optimized HTML formatting in the web crawler.
+- ⚡ **Fast HTML Formatting**: Significantly optimized HTML formatting in the web crawler.
-🛠️ **Utility & Sanitization Upgrades**: Improved sanitization and expanded utility functions for streamlined workflows.
+- 🛠️ **Utility & Sanitization Upgrades**: Improved sanitization and expanded utility functions for streamlined workflows.
-👥 **Acknowledgments**: Added contributor details and pull request acknowledgments for better transparency.
+- 👥 **Acknowledgments**: Added contributor details and pull request acknowledgments for better transparency.
-📖 **Documentation Updates**: Clearer usage scenarios and updated guidance for better user onboarding.
-🧪 **Test Adjustments**: Refined tests to align with recent class name changes.

 ## Try it Now!